-collection of unpaid assessments."
-Final at 17 & 36-53.
-In recommending related Report of the Mortgage Foreclosure Task Force to the Legislature for the Regular Session [\21] of 2012 (December 2011), available at http://lrbhawaii.info/reports/legrpts/2012/ mort.pdf at 6 (Final Task Force Report).
-The Final Task Force Report was 288 pages long and included, inter alia, descriptive summaries of the Task Force's substantive recommendations. well the presented as as recommendations in standard legislative bill format.
-Each part of the proposed legislation was preceded by а Comment, which briefly explained what was recommended and why the Task Force was recommending that particular proposed legislation.
-In addition, the Final Task Force Report included certain Minority Reports from Task members who remained Force concerned about how matters were resolved or left unresolved due to different views among the Task Force members.
+Task Force Report).
+The Final Task Force Report was 288 pages long and included, inter alia, descriptive summaries of the Task Force's substantive recommendations, as well as presented the recommendations in standard legislative bill format.
+Each part of the proposed legislation was preceded by a Comment, which briefly explained what was recommended and why the Task Force was recommending that particular proposed legislation.
+In addition, the Final Task Force Report included certain Minority Reports from Task Force members who remained concerned about how matters were resolved or left unresolved due to different views among the Task Force members.
 See generally id.

-Most notably, Group #2 of the Task Force recommended that the Legislature "[a]mend chapter 667 by adding a new part to establish an sale alternate power of process specifically for condominium and other homeowner associations and modeled after the process set forth in part II of chapter 667, as amended by the recommendations of the task force."
-Id.

-amendments to HRS § 514A-90, the Task Force highlighted limits [\22] to be placed on association liens.
+Most notably, Group #2 of the Task Force recommended that the Legislature "[a]mend chapter 667 by adding a new part to establish an alternate power of sale process specifically for condominium and other homeowner associations and modeled after the process set forth in part II of chapter 667, as amended by the recommendations of the task force."
+Id. at 17 & 36-53.
+In recommending related amendments to HRS § 514A-90, the Task Force highlighted limits to be placed on association liens.
 Id. at 54.
-Without comment, with respect to the part of HRS § 514A-90 that is most Task Force relevant here, the recommended deleting "in like manner as a mortgage of real property."
-Id. at 55.17 It is clear that, with the addition of a new part to HRS chapter 667 (Part VI) establishing an alternative power of sale process specifically for associations, which was modeled after but not identical to the process set forth in Part II of HRS chapter 667, the reference to "like manner as a mortgage of real property" became superfluous, if not Force confusing.
-This Task recommendation was adopted in Act 182.
+Without comment, with respect to the part of HRS § 514A-90 that is most relevant here, the Task Force recommended deleting "in like manner as a mortgage of real property."
+Id. at 55.17 It is clear that, with the addition of a new part to HRS chapter 667 (Part VI) establishing an alternative power of sale process specifically for associations, which was modeled after but not identical to the process set forth in Part II of HRS chapter 667, the reference to "like manner as a mortgage of real property" became superfluous, if not confusing.
+This Task Force recommendation was adopted in Act 182.
 See 2012 Haw.
 Sess.
 Laws Act 182, § 9 at 653.
 However, the Task Force's recommended amendment to HRS § 514A-90 did not purport to enact a blanket grant of powers of sale to all associations over all apartments/units within those associations.
 There is nothing in the extensive Final Task Force Report or the legislative history of Act 182 to suggest that the authority to conduct a power of sale foreclosure in the absence of an existing power of sale was ever contemplated.
-Thus, we conclude that HRS § 514A-90 does not authorize an association to conduct a nonjudicial or power of sale foreclosure other than as provided in HRS chapter 667, which in turn does not [\23] authorize a nonjudicial power of sale foreclosure absent an otherwise existing power of sale.
+Thus, we conclude that HRS § 514A-90 does not authorize an association to conduct a nonjudicial or power of sale foreclosure other than as provided in HRS chapter 667, which in turn does not authorize a nonjudicial power of sale foreclosure absent an otherwise existing power of sale.